Home

 BINARY QUESTIONS

 Questions that offer two choices to respond are binary questions.
-You may offer the responses and have the survey taker select one, or it may be obvious to the two choices and they can write in.
+You may offer the responses and have the respondent select one, or it may be obvious to the two choices and they can write in their response.

 Sample questions are: